 In both the FDW WOPs in the Philippines, VEI has partnered with the Netherlands and the Philippines Red Cross.
 This was a strategically sound decision as the WOPs supported the resilience building of lowincome communities.
 However, at times, this resulted in duplications of efforts as E&V and the Red Cross both did similar activities.
-But, during Covid-19, the Red Cross was one of the only organisations still able to operate.
-The added value of the Netherlands Red Cross (NRC) was not always tangible, as National Chapters did the implementation.
-It also led to invoicing issues between National Chapters and NRC, delaying lead partner payments and final reporting.
-Working directly with the National Chapters seems more logical and efficient.
+A continued coordination solved this situation.
+During Covid-19, the Red Cross was one of the only organisations still able to operate.
+Given the organisational structure of the Red Cross, working directly with the National Chapters could have been more efficient.